livewires/you-win/sheets/2-Animation.md

   * **Challenge**: make the bullets start at the same position as the `face`.

+    _Make sure you do this!
+If you don't, then the bullets won't move in the right direction later :-)_

 I'm not going to explain all of trig here, since that would be boring.
 For the purposes, we only need to know two things:

 1. You can use `.x += UW.sin(angle)` and `.y += UW.cos(angle)` to move a sprite at an angle.